elmeraa-usgs/elmeraa/README.md

 😄  **Pronouns**: she/her/hers

 Hi there!
 I'm a second year Masters student at the Bren School of Environmental Science & Management, where I'm specializing in Energy & Climate.
-I'm interested in using data science tools to analyzing complex environmental issues and develop solutions.
+I'm interested in using data science tools to analyze complex environmental issues and develop solutions.
 Broadly, my research interests include land-atmosphere interactions, forest ecology, and climatology.
 I am working as an Arnhold Graduate Fellow with the Environmental Markets Solutions Lab [(emLab)](https://emlab.ucsb.edu/about/our-team/elmera-azadpour) utilizing remote sensing and land cover projection data to track changes in land use relating to agricultural abandonment in the U.S.

 <!--